Aedes aegypti - Factsheet for experts

 Synonyms and other name in use: Stegomyia aegypti

-Aedes aegypti is a known vector of several viruses including yellow fever virus, dengue virus chikungunya virus and Zika virus.
-In Europe, imported cases are reported every year.
+Aedes aegypti is a known vector of several viruses including yellow fever virus, dengue virus, chikungunya virus, and Zika virus.

 Biting and disease risk

 Aedes aegypti is a known vector of several viruses including yellow fever virus, dengue virus chikungunya virus and Zika virus.
-In Europe, imported cases are reported every year [13,14].
-Therefore the establishment of this mosquito in Europe raises concerns about autochthonous arbovirus transmission [2,3,15], particularly in southern Europe where climatic conditions are more suitable for the re-establishment of this species.
-In 2012, a large outbreak of dengue fever occurred in the Portuguese Autonomous Region of Madeira associated with Ae. aegypti .
+In Europe, imported cases infected with these viruses are reported every year [17,18].
+Therefore, the potential establishment of this mosquito in Europe raises concerns about autochthonous transmission of these arboviruses [1-3,9,12,19], particularly in southern Europe where climatic conditions are most suitable for the re-establishment of the species.
+In 2012, a large outbreak of dengue fever, associated with Ae. aegypti, occurred in the Portuguese Autonomous Region of Madeira (on the African tectonic plate) .
 The epidemic started in October 2012 and by early January 2013 more than 2 200 cases of dengue fever had been reported, with an additional 78 cases reported among European travellers returning from the island .

 Brief history of spread and European distribution

-Aedes aegypti was most likely transported into the Americas and the Mediterranean on sailing ships from Africa [1,12,20].
-The northernmost documented occurrences in Europe (i.e. Bordeaux and Saint Nazaire, France; Swansea and Southampton, UK) are clearly resulting from introductions via ships, and there is no evidence that the species did establish at these places .
-Historically, the species was sporadically reported in Europe from the Portuguese Atlantic coast to the Black Sea , displaying a much larger distribution compared to its current one.
-The same applies also to North America and Australia .
-This reduction was possibly due to elimination programmes.
+Aedes aegypti was most probably transported into the Americas and the Mediterranean on ships sailing from Africa [1,16,24].
+The northernmost documented occurrences in Europe (Bordeaux and Saint Nazaire, France; Swansea and Southampton, UK) clearly result from introductions via ships, and there is no evidence that the species has become established in these places .
+In the past, the species has been sporadically reported in Europe, from the Portuguese Atlantic coast to the Black Sea , displaying a much larger distribution than at present.
+The same also applies to North America and Australia .
+The reduction in distribution is possibly due to elimination programmes.

 Initial importations and spread in Europe

-Aedes aegypti has disappeared from Europe during the first half of 20th century, e.g. the species was reported in Spain up to 1953 and in Portugal up to 1956.
-Despite a few sporadic records afterwards (northern Italy, 1972; Israel, 1974; Turkey, 1961, 1984, 1992, 1993, 2001), it is only more recently that reports of re-colonisation have come to light .
-Colonisation was reported from the Island of Madeira as having started in 2004, and there are concerns that it could be transported to western continental Europe via air or sea traffic .
-Also for eastern Europe there are concerns that the species could be introduced from Russia and Georgia to other countries bordering the Black Sea via sea or road traffic, as this has already been shown to be the case in north-eastern Turkey .
-From there, it could easily spread via road traffic to other parts of Turkey, including Istanbul, and further on to neighbouring EU states.
-Further, Ae. aegypti was reported in the Netherlands at tyre yards undoubtedly imported via shipment of tyres originating from Florida, USA [5,21].
-The control measures that have immediately been applied have successfully eliminated the species from these foci.
+Aedes aegypti disappeared from Europe during the first half of the twentieth century (the species was reported in Spain up to 1953 and in Portugal up to 1956).
+Despite a few subsequent sporadic recordings (northern Italy, 1972; Israel, 1974; Turkey, 1961, 1984, 1992, 1993, 2001), it is only more recently that reports of re-colonisation have come to light .
+Colonisation on the island of Madeira was reported as having started in 2004, and there are concerns that Aedes aegypti could be transported to western Europe via air or sea traffic .
+Similarly, there are concerns that the species could be introduced into other countries bordering the Black Sea from Russia and Georgia via sea or road traffic, as this has already been shown to be the case in north-eastern Türkiye .
+From there, the species could easily spread via road traffic to other parts of Türkiye, including Istanbul, and on to neighbouring EU states.
+Furthermore, Ae. aegypti has been reported to have been found in the Netherlands at tyre yards, undoubtedly imported via shipments of tyres originating from Florida, USA [5,25].
+However, the control measures that were immediately applied have successfully eliminated the species from these foci.

 Possible future expansion

-Unlike Ae. albopictus, the ability for Ae. aegypti to establish in more temperate regions is currently restricted due to its intolerance to temperate winters and in particular the high mortality of eggs when exposed to frost [9,22] but there is no reason why it should not become widely established again in the Mediterranean.
-Coastal regions of the Mediterranean, Black Sea, and Caspian Sea, and areas along large lowland rivers (Ebro, Garonne, Rhone, and Po) were identified as suitable habitats for Ae. aegypti .
-This could change in the future with global climate change resulting in more northern and southern expansion .
+Unlike Ae. albopictus, the ability of Ae. aegypti to establish itself in more temperate regions is currently restricted, due to its intolerance of temperate winters and, in particular, the high mortality rate of eggs when exposed to frost [13,26].
+However, there is no reason why it should not become re-established widely across the Mediterranean.
+Coastal regions of the Mediterranean, the Black Sea, and the Caspian Sea, and areas along large lowland rivers (Ebro, Garonne, Rhone, and Po) have been identified as suitable habitats for Ae. aegypti .
+Moreover, this could change in the future, with global climate change resulting in the species’ ability to expand further to the north and south .
 Back to Top

 Species name/classification: Aedes (Stegomyia) aegypti (Linnaeus, 1762)